pcimino/TickTock/README.md

     Add the Shape2D package
     > git submodule add https://github.com/pcimino/Shape2D.git lib/Shape2D
 </pre>

+### Note ###
+I recently updated to Enyo 2.2 to get this working on Windows Phone.
+I found that running  the update wasn't doing what I expected.
+This is the recommended way to pull proper branch commits:
+`git submodule update --recursive`
+But I needed to pull everything:
+`git pull --recurse-submodules`

 ## Code Structure

 The location of code in bootplate is a little confusing.
 I would prefer Bootplate was more of a standalone utility, and you configure it to pul in and build your project.
 Instead your project becomes embedded into bootplate, bootplate becomes your project.
 While it's nice to have a template to build your project with, I think the locations of the build/deploy utilities and code resources could be a bit cleaner.
 If you're used to Enyo development for webOS, the directory structure is a bit different.